top of page

 Module 1: Measuring the frequency and causes of health dis-ease in populations

-Taught by Professor Rod Jackson for 11 lectures in 2019, this module is an introduction to population health and epidemiology which will be referred back to in the following modules, and forms the basis of calculating health.
+Taught by Professor Rod Jackson in 2023, this module is an introduction to population health and epidemiology which will be referred back to in the following modules, and forms the basis of calculating health.
 Overall this module is not content heavy, but the first test is known to trip a lot of people up because of subtle wording which requires absolute understanding of the concepts in order to reach the correct answer.
 Accompanied with his lecture slides are GATE notes which are extremely important and should be followed along with his lectures, not crammed in a few short days before the test as concepts in these readings will definitely be examined.
 Don't forget it's DIS-EASE, not disease!

 This module is split up into three segments: